 Continue on with regular text.
+(Don’t understand this change.
+The parties are mutually entering into such transactions.
+Not at the request of Bridgeline.
+We prefer to leave the existing language)

 UNDER ITEM 1.
 GUARANTY.

 In Item (a), 2nd line, after the phrase “made under the Contract” insert the words and/or this Guaranty.
+(Accepted)

 Delete the remainder of text beginning with “(even if such payments are deemed to be damages….”
-And ending with “damages, costs or attorney’s fees.”
+And ending with “damages, costs or attorney’s fees.” ( Will delete attorney fees, but our policy is for limitation on consequential and exemplary damages to be included. )

 Insert the following text:

-“The Guarantor, upon demand, will reimburse Counterparty for reasonable attorney fees necessarily incurred by Counterparty in collection of payments or enforcement of performance hereunder.”

-UNDER ITEM 1.
-GUARANTY.

-In Item (a), 2nd line, after the phrase “made under the Contract” insert the words “and/or this Guaranty”.

-Delete the remainder of text beginning with “(even if such payments are deemed to be damages….”
-And ending with “damages, costs or attorney’s fees.”

-Insert the following text:

-“The Guarantor, upon demand, will reimburse Counterparty for reasonable attorney fees necessarily incurred by Counterparty in collection of payments or enforcement of performance hereunder.”
+“The Guarantor, upon demand, will reimburse Counterparty for reasonable attorney fees necessarily incurred by Counterparty in any successful action by Counterparty for collection of payments or enforcement of performance hereunder.”
+(Accepted with changes, but insert the following at the end of sentence in Section 2(b))

+“including attorney fees as provided in Section 2(a) above.”

 UNDER ITEM 2.
 DEMANDS AND NOTICES

 2nd line, 2nd page: Delete any occurance of the word “default” and replace with “failure to pay”.
+(Accepted)

 UNDER ITEM 3.
 REPRESENTATIONS AND WARRANTIES

 Item C. End the sentence with the word “Guarantor”.
-Delete the remainder of the sentence beginning with “except as the enforceability of this Guaranty”
+Delete the remainder of the sentence beginning with “except as the enforceability of this Guaranty” (This is not accepted.
+This language is standard for this type of rep. and reflects the law.)

 UNDER ITEM 6.
 WAIVERS

 Paragraph 4 Change the number of days required for the termination notice to be effective from 5 to 15.
+(Can accept 15 days, if you are willing to leave in fax notice.
+Otherwise 5 days should stay.)

 End the 1st sentence of Paragraph 4 with the word “hereunder” and delete the text “except as provided in the last sentence of this paragraph.”
+(Accepted)

 Delete the last sentence of the paragraph beginning “No such termination shall affect….” and ending with the words “terms of this Guaranty.”
+(Accepted)

 After the word hereunder add the following text:

 “It is understood, however, that not withstanding any such termination taking effect, this Guaranty shall continue in full force and effect with respect to all obligations guaranteed hereunder (I) which have been incurred prior to such termination and (II) which have been incurred after such termination pursuant to any transactions entered into by BMC prior to such termination.”
+(Accepted)

 UNDER ITEM 7.
 NOTICES